 At the end of the semester 3 research project the student is able to:

-- Formulate and contextualise a research idea and ask researchable questions.
+- Formulate and contextualize a research idea and ask researchable questions.

-- Analyse and interpret data in a meaningful way and draw careful (intermediate) conclusions.
+- Analyze and interpret data in a meaningful way and draw careful (intermediate) conclusions.

 - Refine or revise research ideas and methodology throughout a research process.

 In groups, students do a small research project on a topic of their choice.
 It concerns a common phenomenon/problem that the student has observed or heard of.
-Starting from a somewhat vague idea and making it more concrete along through a pilot study and subsequent iterations, the students acquire experience in doing research:
+Starting from a somewhat vague idea and making it more concrete along through a mini (limited)research project , the students acquire experience in doing research, and:

-- Experience what it takes to understand something scientifically
+- Experience what it is/takes to understand something scientifically.

-- Learn about the interplay/interaction between observation, instrument and the real world.
+- Experience the interplay between observation, ideas and (your view on) the real world.

 - Exchange research experiences and draw connections.

-- Becoming aware of the implications of research and responsibility of researchers.
+- Become aware of the implications of research and responsibilities of researchers.